Contact

 • April

 The Fargo-Moorhead metropolitan area is a major health, education, cultural and commercial center.
 The area is prone to flooding.
-The Red River of the North has exceeded the National Weather Service flood stage of 18 feet in 60 of the past 124 years (1902 through 2023, with seven of the top 10 floods occurring in the last 30 years.
-A 500-year event would flood nearly the entire city of Fargo, a large portion of the city of Moorhead and several smaller communities in the area.
+The Red River of the North has exceeded the National Weather Service flood stage of 18 feet in 60 of the past 122 years (1902 through 2024), with seven of the top 10 floods occurring in the last 30 years.
+Although emergency flood fights have been very successful, the area has a significant risk of catastrophic flooding.

 • Flood Risk Management: Minnesota Silver Jackets Team